Please click here to see School of Education & Human Development information.

 |UEDU 4933||Internship & Lrng Comm III||6|

-Additional General Electives hours may be needed to reach the required 126 hours for the BA
+Additional required courses from the community college pathway transfer in as electives to reach the required hours for the BA

 To review the Degree Map for this program, please visit our website.